dan-1d/asyncio/_posts/2020-12-23-adding-bluetooth-apt-x-low-latency-to-am-fm-radio.md

 ## Power Source

 The original power of the BTRx was a 300-ish mAh lipo battery.
-It quickly wore out, and I hacked another battery in its place, but added a plug for easier future replacement.
-I leveraged this plug to easily power the BTRx from the Panasonic radio's source, which is ultimately 4 AA batteries.
+It quickly wore out, and I hacked another battery in its place, but added a 2-pin connector for easier future replacement.
+This modification probably deserves another .
+I leveraged this connector to easily power the BTRx from the Panasonic radio's source, which is ultimately 4 AA batteries.

 I first tried to tie into the regulated power used for the RF IC, and did.
 However, it turns out the voltage was just under the threshold the BTRx used to determine "low battery", so periodically, I got low battery warning sounds.
 Annoying.

 The second attempt was to use an adjustable buck voltage regulator.
 I had one laying around, which are available for less than 1 USD at various online stores.
-I adjusted it to output 4v from the input, which is about 5.2v with 4 NiMH rechargables powering the radio.
+I adjusted it to output 4v.
+For reference, the input is about 5.2v with 4 NiMH rechargables powering the radio, which may have worked directly to the BTRx, but I didn't want to risk overvolting it's regulator.
 I wired this up to the switched power pins at the physical "OFF/FM/AM" switch.

 The images below shows the 2-pin connector added to the BTRx, and the voltage regulator.
 Sadly, I didn't get photos of the final interior installation of this second attempt.